MicrosoftDocs/fabric-docs/docs/real-time-intelligence/migrate-synapse-data-explorer.md

 The migration process is performed using Fabric REST API endpoints.
 The process involves the following steps:

-1. Use the [Validate migration to Eventhouse](/rest/api/fabric/eventhouse/migrations/validate-eventhouse-migration-from-azure) endpoint to check whether the Azure Synapse Analytics Data Explorer cluster can be migrated to an eventhouse.
+1. Use the [Validate migration to Eventhouse](migrate-validate-synapse-data-explorer.md) endpoint to check whether the Azure Synapse Analytics Data Explorer cluster can be migrated to an eventhouse.
-1. Use the [Create Eventhouse](/rest/api/fabric/eventhouse/items/create-eventhouse#eventhousecreationpayload) with the `migrationSourceClusterUrl` payload to create an eventhouse with the migration source cluster URL.
-The process creates a new eventhouse and migrate all databases from the source cluster to the eventhouse.
+1. Use the [Migrate to Eventhouse](migrate-to-eventhouse.md) with the `migrationSourceClusterUrl` payload to create an eventhouse with the migration source cluster URL.
+The process creates a new eventhouse and migrates all databases from the source cluster to the eventhouse.
 1. Validate the migration by checking the [eventhouse state](manage-monitor-eventhouse.md#view-system-overview-details-for-an-eventhouse) is **Running**, and that the migrated databases appear in the [KQL database list](manage-monitor-eventhouse.md#view-all-databases-in-an-eventhouse).

     > [!IMPORTANT]